vdae2304/Metodos-Numericos/Documentacion/Slices.md

     - [`operator!=`](#operator-1)

 A `slice` is a class that identifies a subset of elements in an array.
-It holds three values: the starting index, the stride and the number of elements in the subset.
+It holds three values: the starting index, the stop index and the stride.
 ```cpp
 class slice;
 ```